Hi, I’m Ken Jee, and in this article, I will share insight on my favorite data use case: sports analytics.

 We are just beginning to understand what is possible with all of this data, and I believe you can be a part of this discovery process, too.

 I hope you enjoyed reading this article.
 Check out my YouTube channel if you want to learn more about sports analytics and how to break into data science.
 Looking to start a career in data science?
-Sign up for my course where I guide you through all the steps to landing a data science job.
+Sign up for my course, Starting a Career in Data Science, where I guide you through all the steps to landing a data science job.
 You'll learn how to create your data science project portfolio, build your resume, get an interview through networking, succeed during the phone interview, solve the take-home test, and ace the behavioral and technical questions.